isc-projects/stork/doc/user/overview.rst

 the security design and the security features implemented in Stork.

 The Stork environment is composed of multiple services: the Stork server, the Stork agent(s), the Kea Control Agent(s), the Kea
-DHCP daemons, the Kea D2 daemon(s), the BIND 9 daemon(s), the PostgreSQL database(s), and Prometheus.
+DHCP daemon(s), the Kea D2 daemon(s), the BIND 9 daemon(s), the PostgreSQL database(s), and Prometheus.
 Each service has its own security considerations.

 The following is a diagram of all Stork components and the services that they might interact with;